howsyourmom/homepage/README.md

 Ripped STRAIGHT from the chan.
 High quality.
 Use this code for whatever the fuck you want.
 It aint mine.
 Unlicensed.
 No copyright.
 WOOOOOOOOOOOOOOOOOOOO.
 Note: All images are downloaded from my server.
 It also downloads the CSS from my server.
-Figure out how to use your modified CSS. lol https://hym.upwader.com
+I dunno how to fix that, so i just included all of the images. https://hym.upwader.com